Professional Development Workshops in Your School

-By-Request Workshops
+Available Workshops

-A. Essential Skills for High-Quality Civics Teaching in Gr.
+Essential Skills for High-Quality Civics Teaching in Gr.
 K-12

 Engaging in conversations about difficult topics helps students develop important civic skills and dispositions, but such conversations require skillful facilitation by the teacher.
 This workshop presents a planning framework and usable tools and strategies to extend your skill at preparing for and facilitating discussions of difficult topics in your classroom.
-The workshop includes examples and strategies from grades K-12 and time for you to reflect on how to apply your learning to your context,
+The workshop includes examples and strategies from grades K-12 and time for you to reflect on how to apply your learning to your context.

-B. Student-Engaged Civics Learning in Gr.
+Student-Engaged Civics Learning in Gr.
 6-12

 Project-based civic learning opportunities offer young people a powerful opportunity for authentic civic participation.
 This workshop introduces you to a framework for planning and implementing projects that develop students’ civics knowledge, skills, and dispositions through real-world experiences.
 Join us to explore real project examples that illustrate the framework in action and consider how to refine the framework to fit your context.